diogonunescarv/Data-Structures/README.md

 **Attention:**

-1. Some of the code is still in Portuguese; however, I'm working on translating all of it.
+1. Some of the code still in Portuguese; however, I'm working on translating all of it.

 ### Future Ideas: